maueroats/teaching/content/intermediate-cs/ch06/examples.md

 draft: false
 ---

-Here is a complete example that shows how to:
+Here is a complete example ([raw Racket code available](full-animation-example.rkt)) that shows how to:

 * move an image down every tick
 * draw three copies of the image in a row